victorcastro/docs/docs/conversation/conversation-channel-support.md

 Then send a message to it.
 You should receive two callbacks on the registered Conversation API webhooks -
 one is `conversation_start_notification` and the other is the actual message send from the handset.
-Both callbacks contain a field `contact_id` which is the identifier of the contact which was created for the Viber user.
-You can use this `contact_id` to reply to the Viber user.
+Both callbacks contain a field `contact_id` which is the identifier of the contact which was automatically created when processing the inbound Viber message.
+This contact contains the channel identity for the Viber user and you can use this `contact_id` to reply to the Viber user.
+The Viber Bot channel identities are opaque identifiers which are scoped to an app.
+This means that the same Viber user will have two different channel identities for two different Conversation API **apps**.
+Therefore a Conversation API contact can have multiple Viber Bot identities - the `/messages:send` endpoint automatically picks the correct identity which corresponds to the requesting app.

 #### Rich Message Support